ydb-platform/ydb/ydb/docs/en/core/dev/example-app/java/index.md

 {% include [steps/04_query_processing.md](../_includes/steps/04_query_processing.md) %}

-Direct usage of the `QueryStream` class to obtain results may not always be convenient - it involves receiving data from the server asynchronously in the callback of the `QueryStream.execute()` method.
-If the number of expected rows in a result is not too large, it is more useful to use the `QueryReader` helper from SDK, which first reads all response parts from the stream and gives they all to the user in an ordered form.
+Direct usage of the `QueryStream` class to obtain results may not always be convenient, as it involves receiving data from the server asynchronously in the callback of the `QueryStream.execute()` method.
+If the number of expected rows in a result is not too large, it is more practical to use the `QueryReader` helper from the SDK, which first reads all response parts from the stream and provides them all to the user in an ordered form.

 ```java
 private void selectSimple() {